-After our article focusing on methods for male-bodied masturbation, we received a lot of feedback asking how women masturbate.
+After our article focusing on methods for masturbation involving a penis, we received a lot of feedback asking how women masturbate.

 Why Do Women Masturbate?